ThemeFuse/Unyson/README.md

 ## Documentation

-Unyson's documentation is available on http://manual.unyson.io/
+Unyson's documentation is available on http://manual.unyson.io/.

+You can help us improve the documentation by contributing to this [Github repository](https://github.com/ThemeFuse/Unyson-Documentation).

 ## Copyright and license